spacelab-ufsc/spacelab-decoder/README.md

 ## Overview

 SpaceLab Packet Decoder is a software to decode audio records from the satellites of SpaceLab.
-For now, this software is still under development and are not functional yet.

 ## Satellites

+Until now, this program supports the satellites below:

 * FloripaSat-I (launched in December 2019)
 * GOLDS-UFSC (to be launched on 2021)